innogames/slack-bot/readme.md

 ```
 Then you can use `trigger job CleanupJob` or `start job CleanupJob` to start the job.
 It will also notify you when the job succeeded or failed (incl. error log).

-Next a job with two parameters:
+Next, a job with two parameters:
 ```yaml
 jenkins:
   jobs: